nelci592/reporting-docs/designing-reports/connecting-to-data/data-items/ordering-data/how-to-add-sorting-to-report.md

 1. From the Direction column drop-down list, choose the sort direction                 for each expression.
 ASC sorts the expression in ascending order.
 DESC sorts                 the expression in descending order.

+1. Click OK.

-1. Click OK.Adding sorting to Report Group using Report Designer
+##Adding sorting to Report Group using Report Designer